qedgroup/CGDV.github.io/challenges/COVID-19/datasource/index.md

 <a href="http://www.exovera.com/">Exovera</a>: COVID-19 Realted Articles Published In US Newspaper </summary>
 <p>

 * Detailed Description: Exovera provides COVID-19 social media data through its robust API platform.
+Download data files in [CGDV Google Drive](https://drive.google.com/drive/folders/14P_mzWfNmottpzMtTpCvvuT1gkotvK5p?usp=sharing).
   * politics_coronavirus_rawdata_Jan012020-Apr072020.json: The US Politics dataset is a set of ~1m articles since Jan 01 2020, from ~10k sources both local/national of US newspapers/online news related to US Politics (using an Exovera Classifier that tags politics related content at a high level of recall).
   * coronavirus_english_topSources_04072020.json: Data from the top 500 largest publishers (in English/by reach) in Exovera's overall dataset.
 The data is collected via API from social media posts that contain URL's from the top publishers.
   * coronavirus_general_media_timeseries-04072020.csv: The timeseries are from Coronavirus related terms/content within all-english online News/Print media that we have access to worldwide, it encompasses 55k sources and uses an initial set of keywords to pull up content.
 The initial set of search terms has ~15m results with keywords 'Coronavirus', 'covid-19', 'covid19', "2019-nCoV" and "Sars-COV-2".
 Data are based around tagging / subtopic detection with labels applied.